Agriculture/Healthy Food Access

 - In some countries, women and children are prevented from attending school or work in order to gain access to water which in most cases is not clean.
-Women can walk up to 15 miles a day to reach water.
+In many instances, women walk up to 15 miles a day to reach their nearest water access point.

 - Access to quality education will help reduce the cycle of extreme poverty worldwide.
 In some countries it can increase the survival rate of children up to 40%.

-- Over the last 50 years the population of elephants have declined over 70% and they are now considered “vulnerable” and an “endangered” species.
+- Over the last 50 years, the population of elephants has declined over 70%.
+They are now considered “vulnerable” and an “endangered” species.